 Please allow around 8 weeks from when you first book the Work America programme to having the visa in your hand.
 This can vary, depending on how quickly you can submit all your documents to BUNAC, and the availability of the US Embassy.

-No. The US Embassy will hold onto your passport and this will be courier back to you by BUNAC.
+No. The US Embassy will hold onto your passport and you will be able to pick this up from a designated collection office or pay an extra fee to get it directly couriered back to your chosen address.
 You should assume they will have your passport for at least 2 weeks.